flare-foundation/developer-hub/CONTRIBUTING.md

 - ✅ **Update Documentation:** If your change affects functionality or usage, update relevant documentation.
 - ✅ **Confirm Licensing:** By submitting a PR, you agree to license your contribution under the project's license.

-## Formatting an linting guidelines
+## Formatting, linting and testing requirements

 1. Build the project and verify internal links: